Deer resistant plants and trees.

 Abelia grandiflora

-Arctostaphylos - Manzanita / Kinnickinnick (the latter is ground cover)
+Arctostaphylos - Manzanita / Kinnickinnick (latter is ground cover)

 Bamboo